 - disclosure, where legally required, to third parties – for example, in response to a court subpoena or for mandatory reporting of specific diseases

-- provide a small sample of case-notes for confidential review as part of annual Code of Practice audits by the national Reproductive Technology Accreditation Committee (RTAC), or its agents, in compliance with regulatory requirements,
+- providing a small sample of case-notes for confidential review as part of annual Code of Practice audits by the national Reproductive Technology Accreditation Committee (RTAC), or its agents, in compliance with regulatory requirements,

-- submit a summary to the Australia and New Zealand Assisted Reproduction Database (ANZARD) of every treatment we perform.
+- submitting a summary to the Australia and New Zealand Assisted Reproduction Database (ANZARD) of every treatment we perform.
 This information may be further supplied to other government and statutory bodies, all in compliance with regulatory requirements.
 In all these cases we remove any information that personally identifies you.

 We may also use non-identifying information from your medical file for data analysis and research.